-Introduced a decade ago in Europe and brought to the United States in 2006, the A3 is Audi's entry-level model for the North American market.
-Smaller and lighter than an A4 2.0T Avant Quattro, the front-drive Audi A3 presents a strong argument for buying a bargain sport wagon, provided one goes easy on the options.
-And just because this is Audi's entry-level car doesn't mean the company cuts corners on quality.
+Introduced in the mid-1990s in Europe and brought to the United States in 2006, the A3 is Audi's entry-level model for the North American market.
+Smaller and lighter than the A4, the Audi A3 presents a strong argument for buying a bargain sport sedan, hatchback or convertible, provided one goes easy on the options.
+But just because this is Audi's entry-level car doesn't mean the company cut corners on quality.
 The cabin's design and materials are up to the lofty standards Audi has set for the industry, meaning everything fits tightly, moves with precision and looks and feels top-shelf.

 Current Audi A3